 Use books, role-play, and real-life situations to help children identify emotions in facial expressions, body language, and vocal tones.
 Point out emotional cues throughout the day: "I notice Tom's shoulders are hunched up and he's frowning.
 What do you think he might be feeling?"

-Emotion wheels, feeling thermometers, and emotion cards provide visual tools that support recognition and discussion.
-Make these tools readily available and refer to them regularly, not just during crisis moments.
+Emotion wheels, feeling thermometers, and emotion cards are visual aids supporting learner recognition and talk.
+Keep these tools handy, and use them often, not only during crises (Barrett, 2017; Feldman Barrett, 2017).

 Physical Sensations and Emotions